RLAIF-SPA: Structured AI Feedback for Semantic-Prosodic Alignment in Speech Synthesis: Methodology

 \subsection{Training Strategy and Optimization Framework}

-The optimization process of RLAIF-SPA can be formulated as a multi-objective optimization problem, which is guided by AI Feedbacks.
-Both feedback signals are from two key objectives: emotional expressiveness and speech intelligibility.
-Our primary goal is to enhance prosodic-emotional label alignment while concurrently minimizing the Word Error Rate (WER), thereby producing speech that is both emotionally expressive and highly intelligible.
+The training of RLAIF-SPA is formulated as a multi-objective optimization problem guided by feedback provided by an automated evaluator.
+Specifically, the feedback signals correspond to two key objectives: emotional expressiveness and semantic accuracy.
+The optimization aims to improve prosodic-emotional label alignment while simultaneously reducing the Word Error Rate (WER), thereby encouraging the model to generate speech that is both emotionally expressive and accurate.

-Given an input text $t_i$, the policy model generates a speech sample $s_i$.
-This sample is then evaluated using a composite reward function, $R(s_i)$, which balances two key objectives.
-The first objective, prosodic-emotional alignment, is assessed through a form of speech understanding, while the second, intelligibility, is measured via automatic speech recognition.
-The reward is computed as a weighted linear combination of the two optimization objectives:
+Given an input text $t_i$, we first construct a target prosodic label vector $\mathbf{y}_i$ with four dimensions, automatically generated by a LLM.
+The policy model $\pi_\theta$ then produces a speech sample $s_i \sim \pi_\theta(\cdot \mid t_i)$, which is scored by a composite reward function $R(s_i)$ capturing two complementary objectives: (i) prosodic-emotional alignment to $\mathbf{y}_i$, evaluated by an external speech understanding model, and (ii) semantic accuracy with respect to $t_i$, quantified using a transcription produced by an Automatic Speech Recognition (ASR) system.
+These signals are combined through a weighted linear form:

-where $R_{\text{label}}(s_i)$ is the reward for prosodic-emotional alignment (Sections \ref{sec:emotion_alignment}), and $R_{\text{wer}}(s_i)$ is a penalty term based on the WER of the generated speech (Section \ref{sec:text_alignment}).
-The non-negative hyperparameters $\alpha_1$ and $\alpha_2$ balance the trade-off between expressiveness and intelligibility.
+where $R_{\text{label}}(s_i)$ denotes the reward for prosodic-emotional alignment (Section~\ref{sec:emotion_alignment}), and $R_{\text{wer}}(s_i)$ is a penalty term based on the WER of the generated speech (Section~\ref{sec:text_alignment}).
+The non-negative hyperparameters $\alpha_1$ and $\alpha_2$ control the trade-off between accuracy and emotional expressiveness.

-To optimize our policy model, we adopt Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmathpushinglimitsmathematical}, which evaluates the relative quality of multiple candidates within a group of generated outputs, rather than assessing each output in isolation.
-This group-wise comparison is particularly effective for the nuances of speech synthesis.
-Unlike methods that rely on noisy absolute reward scores or simple binary preferences, GRPO can better leverage the subtle, multi-dimensional feedback from our prosodic-emotional labels, allowing the model to learn complex trade-offs, such as preferring a speech sample with superior emotional tone over one that is rhythmically perfect but emotionally flat.
-By integrating GRPO with our AI Feedback mechanism, RLAIF-SPA can effectively optimize both emotional depth and intelligibility.
-This provides a robust framework for policy refinement that relies on group-relative feedback, leading to a stable, efficient, and low-supervision training process.

-Within the GRPO framework, for a given input text $t$, the policy $\pi_\theta$ generates a group of $G$ candidate speech outputs \( \{ s_i \}^G_{i=1} \).
+To optimize the policy model, we adopt Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath}, which evaluates the relative quality of multiple candidates within a group of generated outputs rather than scoring each output independently.
+Formally, within the GRPO framework, for a given input text $t_i$, the policy $\pi_\theta$ generates a group of $G$ candidate speech outputs $\{ s_{i,g} \}_{g=1}^{G}$.
 The model's parameters $\theta$ are then updated to maximize the following objective function: